-Equality objective 1: To improve the capability of NHS England’s commissioners, policy staff and others to understand and address the legal obligations under the Public Sector Equality Duty and duties to reduce health inequalities introduced by the Health and Social Care Act 2012.
+Equality objective 1: To improve the capability of NHS England’s commissioners, policy staff and others to understand and address the legal obligations under the public sector Equality Duty and duties to reduce health inequalities introduced by the Health and Social Care Act 2012.

 Equality objective 2: To improve disabled staff representation, treatment and experience in the NHS and their employment opportunities within the NHS.

-Target 4: To facilitate and drive effective ongoing leadership at national, regional and local levels to maintain the programme’s implementation and impact (2016/17, 2017/18, 2018/19 and 2019/20).
+- Ongoing target 5: To facilitate and drive effective ongoing leadership at national, regional and local levels to maintain the programme’s implementation and impact (2018/19 and 2019/20).

 Equality objective 3: To improve the experience of LGBT patients and improve LGBT staff representation.

-Target 5: To support and facilitate appropriate monitoring of the implementation and take up of the SOM Standard within NHS England and across the NHS (2017/18, 2018/19 & 2019/20).
+- Revised target 4: To support and facilitate appropriate monitoring of the implementation and take up of the SOM Standard within NHS England and across the NHS (2018/19 & 2019/20).